Anello-Photonics/docs-A1/getting_started_quick.rst

     +---+------------------------------------------------+

 Connect the hardware as follows:

 .. figure:: media/evk_wiring.png
    :scale: 50 %
    :align: center

+   Figure 2: Anello A-1 Connection Diagram

 1. Connect A-1 power connection using either the wall-power adaptor or the in-vehicle adaptor (green/yellow).
 2. Connect A-1 to computing system using USB-C (red) for initial system configuration.
 (If A-1 is already configured, Ethernet interface (black) is recommended for data collection.)
 3. Connect primary GNSS antenna to GPS1 on the back of the A-1 (blue).
 An additional antenna to GPS2 is optional.